sparklabnyc/ERA5-grids-into-national-subnational-boundaries-Worldwide/README.md

-# ERA5 grids into national and sub-national boundaries Worldwide
+# ERA5 grids into national and sub-national boundaries worldwide

 ERA5 temperature and potentially weather variable grids that have been converted to political entities for use in